AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## Can I upgrade the instance types and other configurations of subscription instances?

 Yes, you can upgrade the instance types and other configurations of subscription instances.
-For more information, see [t9643.md\#](/intl.en-US/Instance/Change configurations/Change instance types/Upgrade the instance types of subscription instances.md).
+For more information, see [Upgrade the instance types of subscription instances](/intl.en-US/Instance/Change configurations/Change instance types/Upgrade the instance types of subscription instances.md).

 ## Can I upgrade the instance types and other configurations of pay-as-you-go instances?

 Yes, but you must stop pay-as-you-go instances before you can upgrade their instance types and other configurations.
-You can upgrade the instance types and other configurations of pay-as-you-go instances by following the instructions in [t9644.md\#](/intl.en-US/Instance/Change configurations/Change instance types/Change the instance type of a pay-as-you-go instance.md) or by calling the [ModifyInstanceSpec](/intl.en-US/API Reference/Instances/ModifyInstanceSpec.md) operation.
+You can upgrade the instance types and other configurations of pay-as-you-go instances by following the instructions in [Change the instance type of a pay-as-you-go instance](/intl.en-US/Instance/Change configurations/Change instance types/Change the instance type of a pay-as-you-go instance.md) or by calling the [ModifyInstanceSpec](/intl.en-US/API Reference/Instances/ModifyInstanceSpec.md) operation.

 ## How long does it take to upgrade the configurations of an instance?